Moving Abroad: Do I Need Private Medical Insurance?

 Chinese state hospitals can be difficult to navigate and even more complicated if you don’t speak the language, as most staff will not speak English.
 Limited space and overstretched resources can often mean that healthcare services are difficult for expats to access at all, with even routine GP appointments taking place in hospital.
 For these reasons, most expats will take out private medical insurance and make use of the more comfortable, Western-style facilities available in the bigger cities like Hong Kong, Shanghai and Beijing.

-Health care in South Africa is split between private and public, and the contrast is stark.
-One in five residents cannot afford private medical care, so the public sector is under resourced and crowded whilst private hospitals are some of the best equipped in the world.
+Healthcare in South Africa is split between private and public, and the contrast is stark.
+One in five residents cannot afford private medical care, so the public sector is under-resourced and crowded whilst private hospitals are some of the best equipped in the world.
 As an expat, the choice is probably clear if you want the security of Western-standard medical care in a country with more than its fair share of health risks: get private medical insurance.

-Comprehensive cover will insure you for both GP visits and hospital treatment.
+Comprehensive cover will ensure you for both GP visits and hospital treatment.
 Consider features such as air ambulance cover in your policy too, as this method of emergency travel is far more common in South Africa than it is in the UK.

 For those relocating to Europe, healthcare provision can differ depending on where you’re heading for but the rule of thumb is that UK expats in EEA and Switzerland states can expect their healthcare costs to be covered by HM Treasury.
 One recent exception to this rule as recent as April this year states that those retiring early (under 65) to another EEA country outside the UK can no longer claim this benefit and should seek to take out adequate private medical insurance to tide them over until state retirement age.